david942j/one_gadget/README.md

 [![Inline docs](https://inch-ci.org/github/david942j/one_gadget.svg?branch=master)](https://inch-ci.org/github/david942j/one_gadget)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)

-## One Gadget
+## OneGadget

 When playing ctf pwn challenges we usually need the one-gadget RCE (remote code execution), which leads to call `execve('/bin/sh', NULL, NULL)`.

 This gem provides such gadgets finder, no need to use objdump or IDA-pro every time like a fool :wink:

-To use this tool, just type `one_gadget /path/to/libc` in command line and enjoy the magic :laughing:
+To use this tool, type `one_gadget /path/to/libc` in command line and enjoy the magic :laughing:

-Note: Supports amd64 and i386!

-## Install
+## Installation

 Available on RubyGems.org!
 ```bash
 $ gem install one_gadget
 ```

-Note: require ruby version >= 2.1.0, you can use `ruby --version` to check.
+Note: requires ruby version >= 2.1.0, you can use `ruby --version` to check.

+## Supported Architectures

+- [x] i386
+- [x] amd64 (x86-64)
+- [x] aarch64 (ARMv8)

 ## Implementation

-OneGadget uses simple self-implement symbolic execution to find the constraints of gadgets to be successful.
+OneGadget uses symbolic execution to find the constraints of gadgets to be successful.

-The article introducing how I develop this tool can be found [in my blog](https://david942j.blogspot.com/2017/02/project-one-gadget-in-glibc.html).
+The article introducing how I develop this tool can be found [on my blog](https://david942j.blogspot.com/2017/02/project-one-gadget-in-glibc.html).

 ## Usage